Thursday, July 10, 2008

 As I read Joshua and the accounts of Israel's conquest of the promise land, frankly there are many ways in which I cannot relate.
 Of course there are places where I connect to heart issues, like Achan who coveted and took what belonged to God.
 Been there; done that.
 But by the mercy of God I wasn't stoned with my family and burned.
 Thank God.

 Today I found another place which all believers should be able to relate to.
-And it is found in that funny little story about the Gibeonites and their deception.
+And it is found in the curious little story about the Gibeonites and their deception.
 Israel had defeated Jericho and Ai completely...not leaving anyone alive, not even the kings.
 When news of this spread, we find two responses.
-First, the kings of the Jordan joined together to make war against Israel.
+First, the kings of the Jordan joined together to make war against Israel (Joshua 9:1-2).
 This is a logical response if you don't believe that God is behind the Israelites.
 “If we join together, we will be stronger, and we will defeat them.”
 From a human reasoning standpoint this makes a lot of sense: Brute force against brute force; the one with more wins.

 So Joshua made a treaty of peace with the Gibeonites, only to discover a few days later that the Gibeonites were their neighbors.
 Now they are in a fix: here are people whom they cannot destroy in the promise land, and they can't break their word, their oath.
 They must walk in integrity before God.
 (This raises a whole other topic to consider: how many of us would have justified breaking our oath because they deceived us?)
-So Joshua summons the Gibeonites, and listen to what he says...and their response (Joshua 9:22-25):
+So Joshua summons the Gibeonites.
+Listen to what he says, and the Gibeonite response (Joshua 9:22-25):

 "Why did you deceive us by saying, 'We live a long way from you,' while actually you live near us?
 23You are now under a curse: You will never cease to serve as woodcutters and water carriers for the house of my God."
 24They answered Joshua, "Your servants were clearly told how the LORD your God had commanded his servant Moses to give you the whole land and to wipe out all its inhabitants from before you.
 So we feared for our lives because of you, and that is why we did this.
 25We are now in your hands.
 Do to us whatever seems good and right to you."